Islamic University of Technology: Enrollment

 IUT was established to support students from the OIC member states.
-Students from South Asia, Middle East and Africa joins the university every year.
-Admissions are highly competitive with thousands competing for limited coveted seats.
+Students from South Asia, the Middle East, and Africa join the university every year.
+Admissions are highly competitive, with thousands competing for limited, coveted seats.
 Students are admitted once per academic year.
 The admission process starts in March and wraps up by June.

 Undergraduate programmes

 Every year 720 students are accepted to various undergraduate programmes.
 Prospective international students from over fifty OIC member states are selected by the nominating authority of the respective member state.

-Students from the host country Bangladesh are selected based on placement test conducted by the university.
-Thousands of initial applicants are screened to select about 8,000 applicants for the placement test based on their secondary and higher-secondary level results (grades in Mathematics, Physics, Chemistry and English).
-Out of the 8,000 students appearing for the placement test, top 10% are accepted for admission.
+Students from the host country, Bangladesh, are selected based on placement tests conducted by the university.
+Thousands of initial applicants are screened to select about 8,000 applicants for the placement test based on their secondary and higher-secondary level results (grades in mathematics, physics, chemistry and English).
+Out of the 8,000 students appearing for the placement test, the top 10% are accepted for admission.

 Graduate programmes

 Around 160 students are accepted in various graduate programmes on an annual basis.
-Postgraduate degrees offered by various departments are Master of Science in engineering, Master of Engineering and PhD (Doctor of Philosophy).
+Postgraduate degrees offered by various departments are Master of Science in engineering, Master of Engineering, and PhD (Doctor of Philosophy).
 Graduate students are selected by Post Graduate Committee (PGC) of respective departments.
 Similar to undergraduate admission, international students are selected by the nominating authority of the respective OIC member state.
-Students from the host country are required to appear for interview/placement test.
+Students from the host country are required to appear for an interview/placement test.